poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-03-07-green-energy-llm.md

 This is my personal website after all.
 It _means_ something to me, for the code to have be written by me, just the same as the actual blog posts.

 It wasn't all for nothing though.
-I learned things along the way - and I'd like to share some thoughts about my experience with you.
+I learned some things along the way and I'd like to share them with you...

 ## Thoughts on OpenCode